BeyondCombustion/beyondcombustion.github.io/README.md

-# Use the links below to help you navigate:
+# Use the links below to navigate:

 ## How To Contribute
 ### [Click here to learn how to contribute new content, or submit changes to existing content on BeyondCombustion.net](https://beyondcombustion.net/How-To-Contribute)